Why Adopt an Unlimited View?

 This is the alternative path: instead of surrendering to the suffering imposed by the universe, we can choose an unlimited view for the future.
 We can use our minds to become creators, building a real Eden.
 If we master interstellar travel, open windows to the past, manipulate matter, and even “copy and paste” it, we can construct a system that is fair and nurturing.
 A system where every conscious being has a chance to thrive in the vastness of space.
 The universe has brought us this far, but now it’s time to take matters into our own hands.

-We can’t just sit around waiting for this future to arrive.
+And we can’t just sit around waiting for this future to arrive.
 Each of us must contribute, one step at a time.
-We need to shift our priorities, to think bigger—about an eternal, good life for everyone.
+We need to rethink our priorities and expand our vision—pursuing not just progress, but a future where everyone can experience an eternal, fulfilling life.
 This requires a change in mindset, and that’s what this webpage is trying to achieve with its ideas and future learning materials.
 I hope that through what you find here, you will see how many of our current problems, bad choices (Understanding Human Choices: The Forces that Shape Our Decisions) and suffering stem from survival issues—problems that won’t exist in a system where survival is no longer at stake.

 What About Practical Steps Today?